darktable-org/dtdocs/content/install/debug.md

 ---

 Ansel is written in the C language.
-While C pretends to be portable (_runs the same on all operating systems_), many little things need to be contextually adapted to each OS using slightly different code.
+While C __pretends__ to be portable (_runs the same on all operating systems_), many little things need to be contextually adapted to each OS using slightly different code.
 Also, depending on hardware and on the version of the dependencies, even on Linux, some discrepancies can occur between distributions.

 That is to say that bugs are almost impossible to anticipate when programming, and the default state of a computer program is buggy.
 Reporting bugs properly is the only way to help cleaning up the unforseen pathological cases.

 ## What is needed to debug ?

-Three things :
+4 things :

 * the sequence of user operations that lead to the bug (doing this, clicking that, etc.),
 * the nature of the bug (segmentation fault at line xxx, crash with no warning),
 * the hardware and operating system used, OpenCL driver if any, Linux kernel version, etc.
+* the exact version of the software used, that is the full name of the `.exe` Windows package or `.AppImage` Linux package, or the full version string that can be found in the popup by clicking the Ansel logo, in the top panel of the software.

 ## Unexpected crashes

 When Ansel crashes unexpectectdly, an `ansel_bt_xxxxxx.txt` file (where `xxxxxx` is an hexadecimal identifier) is usually written in the `/tmp` directory on Linux, or in `$USER\appData\local\temp\` on Windows.
 When you are lucky, it will contain the exact line of the exact file of the sourcecode responsible for the crash.
 This needs to be reported to the developer.

+If the file is empty, please move on to the next section.

 ## Forced crash

-When you note a reproduceable crash and are lucky enough to be on Linux, you can run the program within `gdb` (it is typically already installed on most distributions, otherwise find the package providing it on yours and install it) and forcefully lead it to crash. `gdb` will usually provide more information that the backtrace file, and may also record backtraces in situations where the above method produces an empty backtrace file.
+When you note a reproduceable crash and are lucky enough to be on Linux, you can force it to crash with better feedback by running the program within `gdb` (_it is typically already installed on most distributions, otherwise find the package providing it on yours and install it_). `gdb` will usually provide more information than the backtrace file, and may also record backtraces in situations where the above method produces an empty file.

 1. Start a `gdb` session, in terminal :
    * if using a self-built version, run `gdb /opt/ansel/bin/ansel`
    * if using an AppImage, run `gdb /path-to-appimage/Ansel-xxxxx-gxxxx-x86_64.AppImage`
 2. Start the software with the `run` command, from the same terminal, and reproduce your faulty sequence of operations,
 3. When it crashes, run `bt full > ansel_bt.log` (`bt` is for backtrace), and send the `ansel_bt.log` file just created in your home folder to the developer.